-Modification and Exercise of Warrants
+Exercise of Warrants

-During June 2013, the Company offered certain long-term warrant holders the opportunity to exercise outstanding warrants having an exercise price of \$1.50 per share to purchase shares of the Company's restricted common stock at a reduced exercise price of \$0.50 per share.
-Through July 17, 2013, warrant holders exercised modified warrants to purchase an aggregate of 528,370 restricted shares of the Company's common stock and the Company received cash proceeds of \$264,185.
-In addition, certain long-term warrant holders exercised modified warrants to purchase of the Company in satisfaction of amounts due for professional services in the aggregate amount of \$8,323.
-The Company has used the proceeds from the exercise of the warrants for general corporate purposes.
-The unregistered shares of common stock issued pursuant to the warrant exercises were offered and sold in transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act"), in reliance on Section 4(2) thereof and Rule 506 of Regulation D thereunder.
+On October 15, 2013, the Company's Chief Executive Officer partially exercised a previously-outstanding warrant to purchase 10,000 shares of the Company's restricted common stock at an exercise price of \$0.64 per share and the Company received proceeds of \$6,400 from his exercise.
+The unregistered shares of common stock issued pursuant to the warrant exercise were offered and sold in a transaction exempt from registration under the Securities Act of 1933, as amended (the "Securities Act"), in reliance on Section 4(2) thereof and Rule 506 of Regulation D thereunder.